NHSDigital/bcss-playwright/docs/utility-guides/CalendarPicker.md

   - This is the current month shown on the calendar
 - `wanted_month`:
   - Type: `int`
-  - This is them onth we want the calendar to go to
+  - This is the month we want the calendar to go to

 #### How This Function Works